-During the scheduled period, the student will record the most significant clinical experiences and summarize the content of the sessions in which he has participated.
+During the scheduled stay, the student will record the most significant clinical experiences and summarize the content of the sessions in which he has participated.
 This documentation will be given to the student's tutor at the end of the stay and will form the basis of their evaluation.
 Students will be informed at the beginning of the course of the procedure they must follow to deliver the documentation.
 The record of activities includes the summary of the clinical experience, of all the tasks that have been carried out and of the sessions in which they have participated.
-The tutor responsible for the student will monitor the fulfillment of the programmed objectives on a daily basis.
+The tutor responsible for the student will monitor the fulfillment of the programmed objectives on a daily basis and will put a numerical score from 1 to 10